Are you keen to get creative with different body butters?

-For the purpose of this article, let’s take a closer look at the different types of butters used in body products..
+For this article’s purpose, let’s take a closer look at the different types of butters used in body products.

 In cosmetic chemistry, butters have a rating from one through to ten.
 One is for very soft butters, and ten is for the really hard butters – cocoa butter is a good example of a hard butter.

-Otherwise known as Persea Gratissima, the butter is a great emollient and has wonderful moisturising properties, making it a great ingredient for creams and balms.
+Otherwise known as Persea Gratissima, this butter is a great emollient and has wonderful moisturising properties, making it a great ingredient for creams and balms.

-Avocado butter can be a little greasy at times, so be sure to use this in only small amounts, you may find that you just want to use it as a secondary butter,
+Avocado butter can be a little greasy at times, so be sure to use this in only small amounts.
+You may find that you want to use it as a secondary butter.

 Avocado is rich in Vitamins A, B, and E, which makes it great for use in a wide variety of products, and it also has natural sunscreen properties.

 This is a great ingredient to use in body butter recipes, as it makes a wonderful creamy Avocado formula.

-This is the solid fat from the roasted Cacao plant known as the Theobroma Cacao.
+This is the solid fat from the roasted Cacao plant known as Theobroma Cacao.

-Cocoa butter is a wonderful additive to use in homemade bars, especially if you want to naturally thicken the texture of the formula slightly.
+Cocoa butter is a wonderful additive to use in homemade bars, especially if you want to naturally thicken the formula’s texture slightly.

 If you’re thinking about using this in your homemade formulations, use up to 50% of your base blend, depending on the desired thickness.
 Cocoa butter is a well-known lubricant, making it a good butter for trapping in moisture, working as a protective barrier.

-This should be a staple ingredient for a body product, because of the natural cocoa scent, which is a plus for chocolate lovers, if you don’t want any aroma, you can purchase unscented cocoa butter which has been refined.
+This should be a staple ingredient for a body product because of the natural cocoa scent, a plus for chocolate lovers.
+If you don’t want any aroma, you can purchase unscented cocoa butter has been refined.